MatadorProBr/BetterCrewLink-FAQ/README.md

 ## Change Logs

+**Update 2.4.0**

+**Changes & Updates**

+* Some design changes.
+* Microphone sensitivity got reset if it was higher than 0.3.
+* It will reconnect correctly now when you get disconnected from the voice server.
+* Comms sabotage is working now.
+* Now there is a button to Reset your settings in the new category "Troubleshoting".
+* Some small bug fixes.

 **Update 2.3.6**

 **Changes & Updates**

-Now the default voice server that will go to BetterCrewLink will be: <a href="https://bettercrewl.ink">`https://bettercrewl.ink`</a>
+* Now the default voice server that will go to BetterCrewLink will be: <a href="https://bettercrewl.ink">`https://bettercrewl.ink`</a>

 **Update 2.3.5**